Sepulveda Dam

 The Sepulveda Dam is a dry dam constructed by the U.S. Army Corps of Engineers to withhold winter flood waters along the Los Angeles River.
 Completed in 1941, at a cost of $6,650,561, it is located south of center in the San Fernando Valley, approximately 8 mi east of the river's source in the western end of the Valley, in Los Angeles, California.

 Sepulveda Dam, along with Hansen Dam located in the north San Fernando Valley, was constructed in response to the historic 1938 floods which killed 144 people.
 The dam's 17300 acre feet capacity would allow it to hold back roughly 2 + 1/4 in of runoff from the 141 sqmi of catchment upstream.
 It was placed at what was the then-current edge of the city.
 East of the dam, the river was crowded into a narrow channel by the city's growth.
-The flood control basin is a large and undeveloped area in the center of the Valley, used mostly for wildlife refuge and recreation.
+The Sepulveda Flood Control Basin is a large and undeveloped area in the center of the Valley, used mostly for wildlife refuge and recreation.
 After the 1938 Los Angeles River flood, the channelization of all the Valley's dry washes was created with dry, concrete-lined river bottoms.
 Currently these are being devolved in part as interconnecting bike paths.

 Behind the dam, the Sepulveda Basin is home to several large recreation areas including Woodley Park, a model aircraft field, The Japanese Garden, a wildlife refuge, a water reclamation plant, and an armory.
 The facilities are compatible with occasional inundation from reservoir impoundment.